Michael T. Franklin: Japan, China and Inventions

 Franklin has spent a good bit of time living and working in Asia.
 Starting in 1992, with Rockin Robin, he traveled to Japan several times.
 In 1998, he composed music for Felix the Cat's Musical Adventure, with Hello Kitty, for Felix the Cat productions.
 Beginning in 2001, Franklin produced music in China, working with some of the biggest Chinese stars, such as Andy Hui, Lang Lang, A-Mei and others.

 He began spending the majority of the year in China, where he began working on entertainment productions and his own electronics design business.
-After visiting China several times he met another expatriate who created the idea of bringing an American-style Carnival to China who also introduced him to multiple key players in the entertainment and governmental fields.
+After visiting China several times he saw an opportunity to bring an American-style carnival to the mainland.
 After months of meetings and working with numerous potential stakeholders American International Carnival was born.
-The second large scale American carnival company to play to millions of people in Tianjin, Nanning, Taiyuan and Shenyang.
+The first large scale American carnival company to play to millions of people in Tianjin, Nanning, Taiyuan and Shenyang.

 Franklin invented the Volt, a solar charger for iPhone and then iPad, and worked with Optimum Solar to develop "The Plug and Play", a totally self-contained solar power plant, both products selling globally.